 A: Not really.
 I haven’t yet properly worked in France.
 The downside of working in France is the fact that you really need to speak French to get a good position.

 Q: Did your spouse or partner have problems adjusting to their new home?
 Do you think there are any specific challenges for a trailing spouse?

-A: I didn’t have many problems settling here as I moved in with the French partner.
+A: I didn’t have many problems settling here, as I moved in with my French partner.

 Q: Did your children settle in easily?
 What were the biggest challenges for your children during the move?